Debt Collectors: Using Robocalling to Seek Payment from Consumers

 How do I know whether my debt collection agency is breaking the law?

-The best way to know whether these pesky calls from your debt collection agency are illegally or not, is to meet with an attorney, like a debt collection lawyer in Tampa, FL, who is familiar with such situations.
+The best way to know whether these pesky calls from your debt collection agency are illegally or not, is to meet with an attorney, like a debt collection lawyer, who is familiar with such situations.
 More attorneys are becoming knowledgeable on what robocalls are, since such forms of contact have greatly increased in recent years.
 Most consumers receive a robocall of some sort, whether that be through debt collection, a scam (such as claiming the consumer won a contest or sweepstakes), or from a company soliciting services to make money.
 These calls can be quite irritating, and consumers may realize that legal action can be taken.

 Are all robocalls out to scam me or take my money?